Chapter 18.60

 c.
 Performance Standards.
 All floodway district uses allowed as a permitted or conditional use shall meet the following standards:

 ii.
-All uses within the floodway district shall:
+All development within the floodway district shall:

 (A) Be consistent with the need to minimize flood damage.